zf-z/Scalable_On_Demand_Simulation_Platform/readme.md

-### Technical questions

-We welcome your contributions.

-- Please report bugs and improvements by submitting [GitHub issue](https://github.com/HKU-Smart-Mobility-Lab/Transpotation_Simulator/issues).
-- Submit your contributions using [pull requests](https://github.com/HKU-Smart-Mobility-Lab/Transpotation_Simulator/pulls).

 ### Contributors

-This simulator is supported by the [Smart Mobility Lab](	https://github.com/HKU-Smart-Mobility-Lab) at The Univerisity of Hong Kong and [Intelligent Transportation Systems (ITS) Laboratory](https://sites.google.com/view/hkustits/home) at The Hong Kong University of Science and Technology.
+This simulator is supported by the [Intelligent Transportation Systems (ITS) Laboratory](https://sites.google.com/view/hkustits/home) at The Hong Kong University of Science and Technology and [Smart Mobility Lab](	https://github.com/HKU-Smart-Mobility-Lab) at The Univerisity of Hong Kong.

 ### Ownership

-The ownership of this repository is Prof. Hai Yang, Dr. Siyuan Feng from ITS Lab at The Hong Kong University of Science and Technology and Dr. Jintao Ke from SML at The Univerisity of Hong Kong.
+The ownership of this repository is Prof. Hai Yang, Dr. Siyuan Feng, Dr. Zhengfei Zheng from ITS Lab at The Hong Kong University of Science and Technology and Dr. Jintao Ke from SML at The Univerisity of Hong Kong.

 ###  Citing

 If you use this simulator for academic research, you are highly encouraged to cite our paper:

-Feng S., Chen T., Zhang Y., Ke J.* & H. Yang, 2023.
+Feng S., Chen T., Zhang Y., Ke J.*, Zheng Z & H. Yang, 2023.
 A multi-functional simulation platform for on-demand ride service operations.
 Preprint at ArXiv:2303.12336. https://doi.org/10.48550/arXiv.2303.12336